 Methods to stimulate interest group activities or, quite simply, further enhance a company’s image on the Web are gradually emerging.
 The required actions no longer rely on recruitment experts seconded to HR departments, but potentially on the entire community of employees and their ability to create momentum as web users.
 Already active on social networks, these employees are in an ideal position to act as ambassadors for their company.
 It may even be in their own professional interest.

 After all, it is not unreasonable to ask a sales manager to activate his network as a quick means of recruiting the resources he needs to achieve his objectives.
 What would be illogical, on the other hand, would be to deprive him of the keys to using social media effectively.
 Similarly, it would be in the interest of all the members of an IT development team with an ever-growing workload to speed up the arrival of new recruits.
 That, however, can only be done if the information is spread on the Web with optimal organization and coherence.
 At the initiative of HR teams, specific training courses in the use of LinkedIn, Twitter and any other appropriate tools for company employees are thus emerging.
-“We are even introducing motivation programs on the use of social media,” adds Jacques Froissant.
+“We are even introducing motivation programs on the use of social media for sourcing talent,” adds Jacques Froissant.

 Yet in inciting their employees to be active on the Web and reveal their expertise along with the image of their employers, is there not a danger of their being snapped up by other recruiters?
 This question is clearly justified, but the answer is as simple as looking up the name of the person in the next office on Google!
 Employees don’t wait for their boss’s permission to sign up to LinkedIn, or join interest groups on Facebook.
 “They’re already on these networks, and that’s the very reason why we’re tapping into them!” says Jacques Froissant with a smile.
 Besides, even when used for professional reasons, the Internet does not have much time for protectionism.
 Without advocating sharing everything online, those who don’t contribute to activities on social networks have little chance of unearthing valuable information.